How does a period tracker work?

 You can read more about period tracker apps made by women and why some families consider this when deciding what feels right.

-How do parents choose the right period tracker?
+How do I choose the right period tracker for my daughter?

 There isn’t one period tracker that suits every teen.